 As a homesteader, you will be busy all the time.
 It will be second nature to say things like, “I can’t I have to milk the goats”, or “I can’t take that much time off because someone has to watch the farm”.

 When everyone is taking vacations in summer and fall, you will think they are crazy because that’s when all the gardening is happening for you.
 I travel to Pittsburgh to see my family in the winter every year, and I get teased about how only I would go north in the winter.
 What they don’t understand is that it is the only time I can take a week or 2 off!

 Even daily free time is tough for homesteaders, and those of us that homestead and have a business, it’ s even harder.
 When we aren’t working on the homestead, we are working on the business.
 My only free time is when I sit with my family to eat and a few minutes before I fall asleep at night.

 I set very specific goals for the year, the months, the weeks and the days.
 Usually, I accomplish most of them.
 However, things happen as I said before that we can’t control and goals aren’t met.

 I set goals for the animals I want to purchase and/or sell.
 Sometimes money changes and I can’t afford the animals I planned.
 Sometimes it is because of unexpected maintenance, and sometimes it is because of bills that I didn’t expect to pay.
 Caring for a sick animal, for example, can change my money situation fast.

-Goals that I set for my garden can change due to bad weather or drought.
-I have had to change my whole gardening plan because equipment broke down.
+The goals that I set for my garden can change due to bad weather or drought.
+I have had to change my whole gardening plan because the equipment broke down.
 No matter what the goal is I have learned to allow for changes and adjustments to both my planning and my goal setting.

 Your to-do list never ends!